srivatsanb-alt/fmMuleInterfaceCompare/readme.md

    password: 1234
    ```

+   4. Add fleets, sherpas using Configure fleet page on the dashboard

-   3. Induct all the sherpas that you want to use
+   5. Induct all the sherpas that you want to use
       a.
 Press enable for trips button from sherpa card
       b.
 Only those sherpas that has been enabled for trips will get assigned with a trip